 What about networking events with alumni and companies?We plan to hold both in person and virtual events:

 - It is important to start seeing what kinds of careers are available to you in the fall so you can start to think about those as you are learning the craft.

-- We want these virtual meetings to take place in the fall for that reason.
+- We want these meetings, virtual or in person, to take place in the fall for that reason.

-- If conditions allow for safe travel and visits in the spring, we will arrange short visits to the company's you meet in the fall.
+- If conditions allow for safe travel and visits, we will arrange short visits to the company's you meet in the fall.

-- We will be inviting all MSB alumni and local company representatives to join us for a safe outdoor barbecue event the second evening of orientation.
+- We will be inviting MSB alumni and local company representatives to campus or to schedule a local company visit.

 - Of course such events are always subject to regulations the DC Government has in place.

-- We are hopeful we can do more live events in the Spring.
+- We are hopeful we can do live events as permitted.